1KBlockID/reactnative-blockid-demo-app/README.md

 camera
 ```

-### react-native-blockidplugin usage:
+### @1kosmos/react-native-blockidplugin usage:

-Import blockidplugin in your react native project
+Import the plugin in your React Native project

 ```
-import { setLicenseKey } from 'react-native-blockidplugin';
+import { setLicenseKey } from '@1kosmos/react-native-blockidplugin';
 ```

 Example Usage